pepegar/courses-and-presentations/slides-md/presentations/tla/tla-intro.md

 # Real world example

-Of course, we had a consumer counterpart:
+Of course, we have a consumer counterpart:

 ```python
 class RestorationRequestConsumer: